amitsgdps/MyFirstJavaRepo/README.md

 # MyFirstJavaRepo

-This is my first Java Repo in GIT
+>This is my first Java Repo in GIT
+> Very excited to use GIT